azsk/DevOpsKit-docs/07-Customizing-AzSK-for-your-Org/OrgPolicyUpdate.md

    -PolicyFolderPath "D:\ContosoPolicies" -OverrideBaseConfig OrgAzSKVersion
 ```

+# AzSK v.3.11.0

+>**Note:** AzSK 3.11.0 has changed its dependancy from AzureRM to Az and now requires Az version 1.x.
+It has breaking changes for RunbookCoreSetup and RunbookScanAgent present on Custom Org Policy.
+If you are upgrading Org Policy with AzSK version 3.11.0 using configurations(AzSK.Pre.Json), you will need to take latest runbook files with update Org policy command (*Update-AzSKOrganizationPolicy -SubscriptionId `<SubId>` -OrgName `<OrgName>` -DepartmentName `<DeptName>` -OverrideBaseConfig CARunbooks*).
+If you have customized these files for your Org(like adding -UseBaselineControls inside RunbookScanAgent etc.), You will need to re-do changes after running update command.

 # AzSK v.3.9.0

 *	The ARM Checker task in AzSK CICD Extension now respects org policy ' this will let org policy owners customize behavior of the task.
 (Note that this was possible for the SVT task earlier'only the ARM Checker task was missing the capability.)